rcpoison/dxvk-cache-pool/README.md

 If you don't want to set it up globally you have to set it before running wine, otherwise it won't use the shared caches.

-You can probably configure it in Lutris for the wine prefix you want to use, or create a wrapper script.
+You can probably configure it in Lutris for the wine prefix you want to use or create a wrapper script.

 ##### Why this is necessary